 But if you are wise enough, you can overcome this challenge as well with the method of efficient budgeting.

-For example, if you are already spending millions on that vacation you planned abroad with your family, you will be much devastated when you have to sacrifice that recreation and use the money for loan reimbursement instead.
+For example, if you are already spending millions on that vacation you planned abroad with your family, you will be devastated when you have to sacrifice that recreation and use the money for loan reimbursement instead.

 Plan your expenditures wisely!